HumaIlyas/mildew-detection-in-cherry-leaves/README.md

 ## Content

 - The leaf icons in the dashboard.py filw was taken from [Font Awesome](https://fontawesome.com/).
-- The details about the powdery mildew were found at [Conneticut Portal](https://portal.ct.gov/CAES/Fact-Sheets/Plant-Pathology/Powdery-Mildew)
+- The details about the powdery mildew were found at [Powdery mildew](https://en.wikipedia.org/wiki/Powdery_mildew)

 ## Media